TyberiusPrime/pypipegraph2/docs/content/docs/reference/logging/_index.md

 ## Runtimes:
 Every time a job takes more than a second, we log it's runtime at the end of the run to .ppg/logs/runtimes.tsv.

+## History

+The information necessary to decide wether jobs are invalidate is stored in .ppg/history/ppg_history.2.gz.
+It's a gziped json, key -> recorded job output.

+The keys follow the following format:

+* "A" -> The last output of job "A"
+* "A!!!" -> The [job_ids](../../concepts/#job-names-job_ids) of the inputs of job "A" (to detect when an input is added or removed)
+* "A!!!B" the last output of job "A" that was used as input for job "B".